Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 #### Simulating expected value in a non-ergodic system
 To visualize the problems with expected value I built a simple simulation app included directly in this post below (if you're not seeing it it may take ~60 seconds to load).
 The app is pre-populated with probability of success and cost benchmarks from the literature, and uses these values to simulate the outcomes for 100 model biotechs as they attempt up to 50 successive clinical development programs, implementing the algorithm outlined by the flowchart in figure 1.

 I set the simulated biotechs to each start with $500m by default.
 Each clinical trial a simulated biotech attempts costs a certain amount of money, such that with the default settings each biotech can initially afford just over one full development program (from phase 1 up to and including regulatory submission).
-If these biotechs are lucky enough to succeed in all the development phases and launch a drug they immediately receive a lump sum of cash pulled from a [lognormal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) (I explain the rationale for this distribution and the default parameters in [[Pharmaceutical portfolio strategy implications of base rate probability of launch and revenue distributions (blog post) | this other post]]).
+If these biotechs are lucky enough to succeed in all the development phases and launch a drug they immediately receive a lump sum of cash pulled from a [lognormal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) (I explain the rationale for this distribution and the default parameters in [this other post](https://atelfo.github.io/2019/10/05/pharma-portfolio-roi-simulations.html).

 For as long as they have more than $0, each biotech will continually attempt a full development program paying the costs specified in the cost boxes.
 If a biotech's money drops below $0 they are considered bankrupt (indicated by a red trace on the large graph), and they can no longer pursue additional clinical development programs.
 The possibility of bankruptcy is the attractor state that introduces non-ergodic behaviour into the simulation.